vmware/container-service-extension/docs/cse3_0/CSE_CONFIG.md

 | telemetry             | If enabled, will send back anonymized usage data back to VMware (Added in CSE 2.6.0)                                                                       |

 Note:
-Staring CSE 3.0.1, the `listeners` field has been renamed to `processors`.
+Starting CSE 3.0.1, the `listeners` field has been renamed to `processors`.

 <a name="broker"></a>
 ### `broker` Section